nanobox-io/nanobox-docs/source/install/requirements/docker-machine/_linux.md

+## Install Virtual Box
+If using the [`docker-machine` provider](/local-config/nanobox-config-yml/#provider), Nanobox utilizes [Virtual Box](https://www.virtualbox.org/) to provision then Nanobox virtual environment on your local machine.
+If you already have it installed locally, you're all set.
+If not, [Download & Install Virtual Box](https://www.virtualbox.org/wiki/Linux_Downloads).

 ## vboxmanage in your $PATH
 The vboxmanage binary needs to be included in your system $PATH.
 The VirtualBox installation process should do this automatically, but it some cases, it won't install correctly.